 The Sky Is Not Flat Like An Astrological Chart

 Astrology practice has unfortunately been stuck in a charting system that acts as if the solar system and universe are flat.
 The flat wheel chart depicts the planets’ longitude positions only, leaving off their north and south positions, the declinations.
 That’s half the aspect picture.
 For me this is unacceptable.
-Added information changes the picture and changes the interpretation synthesis of most birth charts.
+The added information of declinations changes the picture, changes the perception and interpretation of nearly every birth chart.

 A Better moving picture of the planets

-Parallels (P) and contra-parallels (CP) are major angular aspects, just as important as conjunctions and oppositions, and function very similarly.
-No rectification work can come to a sure conclusion without taking them into account.
-In fact, some charts make little sense when viewed against the backdrop of the person’s life – until you look at the declinations.
+Parallels and contra-parallels are major aspects.
+They just as important as conjunctions and oppositions, and function very similarly.
+In fact, some charts make little sense when viewed against the backdrop of the person’s life — until you look at the declinations.
+Some charts are absolutely loaded with P and CP aspects (example: USA – Pluto CP Sun, Venus, Mars, Jupiter).

-Parallels happen when two planets/points are at about the same degree N or S of the celestial equator.
+Parallels happen when two planets are at about the same degree on the same side of the celestial equator.
 Contra-parallels happen when two planets are about the same degree, but on opposite sides of this celestial equator.

 Parallel Planets in Supposedly “Incompatible” Signs

-First, those signs that are in Northern declination, Aries through Virgo, there are possible P aspects created between planets in different signs, unlike conjunctions in longitude.
+When planets are in signs of Northern declination (Aries through Virgo), there are possible parallel aspects created between planets in different signs, unlike conjunctions in longitude.
+The reverse is the same for Southern declination.

 Here is an illustration using the 2015 September equinox at dawn to help you match up declination movement north and south through the zodiac.
 Notice that while moving through Gemini and Cancer planets/points are at their highest northern declination.
 Notice opposite this, Sagittarius and Capricorn are where planets/points his their lowest southern declination.